smashweaver/ember-cli-animate-shim/README.md

 # ember-cli-animate-shim

-This ember-cli addon simplifies integration of animate.css with ember-cli apps.
+This ember-cli addon simplifies integration of [animate.css](https://github.com/daneden/animate.css) with ember-cli apps.

+See the animations in action [here](https://smashweaver.github.io/ember-cli-animate-shim/).

 ## Installation
 ```